xiangzejun/MILP_Division_Property/algorithm2/README.md

 ### Algorithm 2

-This folder contains the Python code to calculate the division trails of a given sbox, and the division trails will be stored in DivisionTrails.txt.
+- This folder contains the Python code to calculate the division trails of a given sbox, and the division trails will be stored in cipher_DivisionTrails.txt.

-The DivisionTrails.txt file in this folder is the result for PRESENT sbox which contains 47 division trails.
+- This code takes the PRESENT Sbox as an example and calculates its division trails.
+You can replace the sbox specification in main.py with any other Sbox to calculate its division trails.